ramirezag/email-service-app/README.md

 ```

 #### Other commands
 * Build for production with minification.
+Verify first if `API_BASE_URL` in .env points to where [Email Service API](https://github.com/ramirezag/email-service-api) is deployed.
+Then execute the command below.
 This will generate dist folder.
 Use [Serve](https://www.npmjs.com/package/serve) or put the dist folder at the root of any server.
 ``` bash
 npm run build
 ```